AllenJerjiss/FuZeCORE.ai/RCAL5DRILLDOWN.md

 ### **Step 7: Devise a Solution**
 -   **The Fix:** Propose a single, surgical change to correct the identified Implementation Flaw.
+-   **Defensive Programming:** In addition to the direct fix, add input validation or sanity checks at the point of failure to prevent similar issues.
+The goal is to make the script fail explicitly and immediately if it receives malformed data, rather than proceeding to a silent failure or timeout.
 -   **Systemic Search:** Search the entire codebase for other instances of the same flawed logic or code pattern.
 A fix should address the problem systemically, not just at the point of failure.
--   **Remediation Plan:** The final plan must include the validated surgical fix and a list of all other identified locations of the flawed pattern to be corrected.
+-   **Remediation Plan:** The final plan must include the validated surgical fix, any defensive additions, and a list of all other identified locations of the flawed pattern to be corrected.

 ### **Step 8: Validate the Solution (Pre-Flight Check)**
 -   **Validation Desk Check:** Before applying any changes, perform a new desk check.
 Manually trace the execution path with the proposed fix applied to prove that it resolves the primary failure.